What is Gene Editing?

 Definition: Gene editing (or genome editing) is the insertion, deletion or replacement of DNA at a specific site in the genome of an organism or cell.
 It is usually achieved in the lab using engineered nucleases also known as molecular scissors

-At Horizon, we've been working on genome editing technologies for over a decade and have licensed and developed a number of optimised solutions to enable research organisations and drug discovery companies using our innovative and high precision gene editing products and services to have confidence in their project outcomes.
+At Horizon, we've been working on gene editing technology for over a decade and have licensed and developed a number of optimised solutions to enable research organisations and drug discovery companies using our innovative and high precision gene editing products and services to have confidence in their project outcomes.

 Below are a selection of frequently asked questions and useful resources for those embarking on genome editing projects: